CU-ESIIL/Maka-Sitomniya/docs/contributing.md

 # Contributing to Maka Sitomniya

 Welcome to Maka Sitomniya! 🎉 We’re excited to have you contribute.
-Whether you're a coder, writer, designer, or researcher, your help is appreciated.
+Whether you're a coder, writer, designer, group member or researcher, your help is appreciated.

 ## 📌 How to Contribute
 You can contribute in several ways: